MicrosoftDocs/SupportArticles-docs/Office/Client/project/operation-times-out-if-connect-odata.md

    %windir%\Microsoft.NET\Framework64\[version]\config\machine.config

+   > [!NOTE]V
-   **Note** For the [version] folder placeholder, the correct value is typically the most recent version of the .NET Framework, such as 4.0.*xxxxx*.
+   > For the Version folder placeholder, the correct value is typically the most recent version of the .NET Framework, such as 4.0.*xxxxx*.
 However, if you have configured your SSIS package to use a different .NET Framework version, update this value accordingly.

    ![4043105](./media/operation-times-out-if-connect-odata/version-of-.net.png)
 2. Make a copy of both Machine.config files as a Backup.